polettix/Plack-Middleware-ReviseEnv/README.md

     the associated key will be _removed_ from `$env`) or contain exactly one value, which will be set into `$env`.

-    This alternative allows you to pass any scalar, not just non-reference ones; so the following examples will do what they say:
+    This alternative allows you to set any scalar, not just non-reference ones; so the following examples will do what they say:

         # set key to an array ref with numbers 1..3 inside